cyberbotics/naoqisim/README.md

 ## Dependencies

 ### Development environment
 On Windows, it is necessary to install Microsoft Visual Studio C++ 2010 Express.
-You should also install MSYS2 from https://www.msys2.org to have a convienient UNIX-like environment to be able to execute the Makefiles.
+You should also install MSYS2 (64 bit version) from https://www.msys2.org to have a convienient UNIX-like environment to be able to execute the Makefiles.
 On Linux, you will need the standard gcc compiler suite.
 On recent macOS distributions, naoqisim doesn't work any more.